Moses-BA/Moses-BA/README.md

       Client and server RESTful APIs,
       Web app development,
       Mobile app development(Kotlin).

-# 🛠️ Experience
-      Developed a WhatsApp bot that provides customer support for a large e-commerce company, Developed a Telegram bot that helps users find and book appointments with doctors, Developed a Discord bot that plays music and games with users, Integrated OpenAI into a chatbot to improve its responses, Developed a web application for a small business that allows them to manage their inventory and orders, Developed a mobile app for a social media company that allows users to share photos and videos.

-# 📫 How to reach me, send a mail to moselife57@gmail.com .
+## 📫 How to reach me, send a mail to moselife57@gmail.com .

 <!---
 Moses-BA/Moses-BA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.